Be a Changemaker in Your Students' Lives: Make Social and Emotional Learning a Part of Your Classroom - A Fully Online Program

 Patricia Meacham, M.B.A., works in the USD Character Development Center (CDC).
-Her work at the CDC includes implementing her Specialist Certification in Character Education to coordinate character matters summer conferences for students, teachers, and administrators, character matters essay contest for students in the San Diego Unified School District and the Imperial County School District, and instructing undergraduate and graduate students in character education special topics.
+Her work at the CDC includes implementing her Development Certification in Character Education to coordinate character matters summer conferences for students, teachers, and administrators, character matters essay contest for students in the San Diego Unified School District and the Imperial County School District, and instructing undergraduate and graduate students in character education special topics.
 She is a guest teacher for the Santee School District and holds a single subject teaching credential in mathematics, economics, and business.
 She is dedicated to advancing character education for professional development and student social emotional development.

 Patricia McGinty, MS, PPS, is a Transitional Kindergarten teacher for the Chula Vista Elementary School District.
 She has taught this, kindergarten, and first grade for the past 15 years.
 She has also been a special education school counselor and social skills instructor in San Diego County.
-Patricia received her Specialist Certificate in Character Education from USD in 2008.
+Patricia received her Development Certificate in Character Education from USD in 2008.
 Patricia uses her experience teaching 4-5 year olds a social-emotional developmentally appropriate curriculum.
 She also has a background in behavior modification, behavior management, as well as being the leader of the No Place for Hate committee at her school.

 CJ Moloney , M.Ed., has over 30 years experience as a character educator.
-She received a Specialist Certificate in Character Development and a Masters of Education from the University of San Diego.
+She received a Development Certificate in Character Development and a Masters of Education from the University of San Diego.
 She is the program coordinator for the USD Character Development Center, where she and program director, Ed DeRoche, host conferences, workshops, an annual essay contest, and teach character education courses.
 She co-authored a character education curriculum book for middle school students and a guide for middle school teachers, and is committed to promoting character and social emotional learning in schools.
 As an online educator, CJ has over 10 years experience facilitating discussions with educators across the country and around the world that are committed to educating both the hearts and minds of their students.

 Enroll in individual courses of your choice, and start with any course in any semester to earn graduate level extension credits.
 Courses are seven weeks long and are typically offered each semester, Fall, Spring and Summer.